ozihler/teamsmells/chapters/The-Purist.md

 ## Why is it a problem?
 * Bugs likely due to lack of testing.
   * Increased risk if the senior dev is also [a Pragmatist](The-Pragmatist.md) or [a Hacker](The-Hacker.md).
-* Slowdown for new devs need to learn their framework which typically lacks documentation.
+* Slowdown as new devs need to learn the framework which typically lacks documentation.
   * Increased if the senior dev is also [a Nerd](The-Nerd.md).
 * If something breaks, the team is stuck waiting for the senior dev to fix it.